Why internet safety matters

 Technical internet safety tools like internet filters can actually increase risk for children over 14 years.
 If children are using filters at this age, they might not be developing the skills they need to avoid disturbing content.
 They might take risks either accidentally or on purpose when they use the internet in unfiltered environments.

-It’s important to help your teenage child manage internet safety risks for herself.
-This lets your child build digital resilience, which is the ability to respond positively and deal with risks she comes across online.
+It’s important to help your teenage child manage internet safety risks.
+This lets your child build digital resilience, which is the ability to respond positively and deal with risks they come across online.

 You can do this by: